 6. Add Depth to Your Drawing Using Shadow

-Without shadow, the objects in your artwork will appear to be floating in space, flat, and lifeless.
-The shadow gives the subject a firm base.
+Without shadows, the objects in your artwork will appear to be floating in space and lifeless.
+You’ll have a flat drawing.
+The shadow gives the subject, or object, a firm base.

 There is always a shadow, even in soft light.
-The drawing below has very strong contrast but even so, look at the front paw and the chair legs.
-They all have extra shading at the base even though they are already in shadow.
+The drawing below has very strong contrast but even so, look at the cat’s front paw and the base of the chair legs.
+They all have a dark area at the base.
+There’s a darker shade even though they are already in shadow.

-Shadow gives your work real definition and the illusion of being three-dimensional.
-Without some shadow, the whole picture would be more like a cartoon.
+Interesting shadow gives your artwork real definition and the illusion of being three-dimensional.
+Without shadow, the whole picture would be cartoonish.

 Being generous with contrast often improves the drawing.
 It doesn’t matter if the contrast was not apparent in the original photo, add it anyway.

-This will teach you How to Draw Realistic Shadows in Pencil
+This will teach you How to Draw Realistic Shadows with Pencil

 If you ever need proof that shadow and depth are inseparable just look at how the drop shadow on each of the images on this post lifts the picture off the page.